• Skip to main content

 • share

-Category iconPatent Law Tag iconautomotive industry, Placing on the market, employee invention, automotive supplier, exhaustion of patent rights, use or new production, module, invention in module, license rates in automotive industry, patent co-owner
+Category iconPatent Law Tag iconautomotive industry, automotive supplier, employee invention, exhaustion of patent rights, invention in module, license rates in automotive industry, module, patent co-owner, Placing on the market, use or new production

 Reader Interactions